 3. CONSIDER THE COMPLETE EXPERIENCE

-When you make your menu selections and ask for recommendations to round out or supplement the menu, I’m not only thinking about flavor.
-I’m thinking about texture, taste experience, color, and the overall presentation of foods.
+When you make your menu selections and ask for recommendations to round out or supplement the menu, we're not only thinking about flavor.
+We're thinking about texture, taste experience, color, and the overall presentation of foods.
 Do your choices offer guests a spectrum of textures and taste experiences—crunchy, soft, chewy, airy?
-If you’ve selected all round, flat, brownish hors d’oeuvres, I’ll recommend changing a few for a more dynamic look.
-I want to see colors that pop and complement your event palette as well as who you are.
-Overall—the more information you can provide to us about the food experiences that have shaped your life, your personality, and your specific likes and dislikes, the faster my team and I can create the custom menu that will knock your socks off—and leave your guests talking about your event’s food for years to come.
+If you’ve selected all round, flat, brownish hors d’oeuvres, we'll recommend changing a few for a more dynamic look.
+We want to see colors that pop and complement your event palette as well as who you are.
+Overall—the more information you can provide to us about the food experiences that have shaped your life, your personality, and your specific likes and dislikes, the faster we can create the custom menu that will knock your socks off—and leave your guests talking about your event’s food for years to come.

 Don't miss a delicious moment with us—scroll down to follow us on social media and sign up for our newsletter.